 Find Cheap Health Insurance Quotes in Your Area

-What is Inpatient Care?
+What is inpatient care?

 Inpatient care generally refers to any medical service that requires admission into a hospital.
-Inpatient care tends to be directed towards more serious ailments and trauma that require one or more days of overnight stay at a hospital.For the purposes of healthcare coverage, health insurance plans require you to be formally admitted into a hospital for a stay for a service to be considered inpatient.
+Inpatient care tends to be directed toward more serious ailments and trauma that require one or more days of overnight stay at a hospital.
+Health insurance plans require you to be formally admitted into a hospital for a stay for a service to be considered inpatient.

-What is Outpatient Care?
+What is outpatient care?

-Inpatient vs Outpatient: What is the Difference?
+Inpatient vs. outpatient: What is the difference?

-Oftentimes, the actual patient won't have the ability or option to pick between getting his care administered on an inpatient or an outpatient basis, and the type of care he receives (and ultimately, the cost) will be completely based upon how serious the hospital team thinks the medical condition or operation is.
+Oftentimes, the actual patient won't have the option to pick between getting his care administered on an inpatient or an outpatient basis, and the type of care he receives (and ultimately, the cost) will be completely based upon how serious the hospital team thinks the medical condition or operation is.
 There are some exceptions where patients have more freedom in electing whether their care is conducted inside or outside of a hospital, and that's primarily with rehabilitation services (covered below).

-Inpatient and Outpatient Rehab
+Inpatient and outpatient rehabilitation